 Visit The Snow Leopards

 Como Zoo welcomed a mating pair of European-born snow leopards in March 2016.
-Even before they have kits, zoo keepers expect the cats to be fun to watch.
-The are a young and playful couple, particularly Moutig, the male (pictured below).
+Zoo keepers tell us these cats are fun to watch.
+The are young and playful.

 Giraffe Feeding Station (May-September)

 Pay $5 to feed a giraffe some lettuce at 10:45 a.m. daily and also 2:30 p.m. on Saturday and Sunday.
 There is also another observatory deck for free viewing.
 Giraffe feeding closes for the season in October and reopens.